restfb/restfb.github.io/_includes/documentation/publishing-photo.md

 See <a target="_blank" href="http://developers.facebook.com/docs/reference/api/photo/" class="badge badge-primary">Graph API documentation</a>

 Publishing a photo is an example of publishing binary content.
 There are two ways to publish binary content to Facebook.
 The old and deprecated way is with an `InputStream` and the new way with a `ByteArray`.
-Although the InputStream method is deprecated, you may use it and we don't intend to remove it in the near future.
+Although the InputStream method is deprecated, you may use it, and we don't intend to remove it in the near future.

-You may use several endpoints to publish a photo and it depends on your usecase which one you have to use.
+You may use several endpoints to publish a photo and it depends on your use case which one you have to choose.
 It is important to use the correct access token, because some endpoints have specific permission requirements.

 <div class="rfb-callout warning">